Jewish Life is the heart and soul of Rochelle Zell Jewish High School and infuses all aspects of the school’s culture.

 Rochelle Zell Jewish High School is committed to ensuring human dignity and crafting a just society.
 Each year, our community chooses a topic of national and local importance and focuses on it from the perspectives of Direct Service, Education, Advocacy, and Philanthropy.
 In recent years, DEAP has chosen to focus on mental health and tikkun haguf (bodily health).
-Students have brought in experts from the field to educate about these issues, volunteered across Chicago, and raised over $10,000 each year to benefit No Shame on U and SHALVA.
+Students have brought in experts from the field to educate about these issues, volunteered across Chicago, and raised over $10,000 each year to benefit No Shame on U, SHALVA, and Keshet.

 Students have opportunities both during lunch and after school to be involved in clubs committed to bettering the world, including STAND (global human rights), volunteering at the ARK, fostering interfaith dialogue with Muslim and Christian clergy and teens, volunteering to tutor students with special needs, and more.
 See details of the program in our student life section of the website.

 We have four main goals for our tefillah program:

 - Tefillah as a daily practice (keva) - consistently take time out of the day to express gratitude, reflect on what we need to work on or aspire to be/do personally and communally